 Eyjafjallajökull, (2010) oil on canvas, 78.7 x 55.1 inch, 200 x 140 cm

-AHC: Dear Dr. Besuden, you see yourself as a representative of anti determinism .
-What precisely do you mean by that?
+AHC: Dear Dr. Besuden, you describe yourself as a representative of anti-determinism .
+What exactly do you mean by that?

-AHC: Good Mr. Besuden.
-But when talking about Antideterminism we should also mention Determinism.
+AHC: Good - Mr. Besuden.
+When we talk about anti-determinism we should also mention determinism.

 Bauwollspinnerei Leipzig, 2012